 - the amount of time they can spend online

-- the time of day they can go online
+- when they can go online

 - the websites they can visit or activities they can take part in